Tasks of the administrative jurisdiction

 Special features apply in asylum procedural law: an admission of the appeal by the first instance is not possible here and the appeal against urgent decisions is excluded.

-Which legal remedy is the correct one in the respective case can be found in the instruction on legal remedies at the end of the respective decision of the administrative court.
+Which legal remedy is the correct one in each case can be found in the instruction on legal remedies at the end of the respective decision of the administrative court.
 If an appeal is lodged, the challenged decision does not initially become final.

 Administrative court decisions cannot be appealed for an unlimited period of time.
 After expiry of the time limit for appeal, they become res judicata.
 The period for lodging an appeal begins with the service of the fully drafted decision.